The Old Vic Theatre

 1. After making it big in The Robe (1953), Richard Burton turned down a seven-year, seven-year film contract that would have netted him $1 million.
 However, he turned the offer down so that he could play Hamlet at the Old Vic – for £150 per week.

 2. Lilian Baylis managed the Old Vic from 1897 until her death from a heart attack in November 1937.
 Her catchphrase “Dare, always dare,” is in neon lights above the auditorium entrance.
-She was so dedicated to the theatre that her ghost is rumoured to hang around after the audiences have left the building, playing her ghostly violin.
+She was so dedicated to the theatre that her ghost is rumored to hang around after the audience have left the building, playing her ghostly violin.

 3. Up until the mid-1800s, theatres needed a special patent to put on Shakespeare plays and the Old Vic didn’t have one.
-In order to offer a Shakespeare production, the Old Vic had to bend a few rules, such as adding musical interludes or changing the plots and endings.
-In 1843, the laws changed and theatres needed a licence, which the Old Vic managed to get in 1912.
+To offer a Shakespeare production, the Old Vic had to bend a few rules, such as adding musical interludes or changing the plots and endings.
+In 1843, the laws changed and theatres needed a license, which the Old Vic managed to get in 1912.

 History